juliariec/juliariec.com/src/pages/about.md

 <div class="me"><img src="../images/julia_small.jpg" alt="Photo of me"></div>

 I'm Julia, the author and developer of this blog.
 I created this site in April 2021, but I've blogged sporadically on various platforms (Blogger, WordPress) since 2008.
-I've always enjoyed clarifying my own thoughts and sharing them with others; I've written a bit about the site's philosophy and technical details [here](/about-this-blog/).
+I've always enjoyed clarifying my own thoughts and sharing them with others.

 To contact me, please [send me an email](mailto:hello@juliariec.com).
 I'd love to hear from you!

+### Some links

+- [About this blog](/about-this-blog/): the site philosophy and technical details
+- [Blog to-dos](/blog-to-dos/): what I'd like to do next on the site
+- ['Meta' posts](/categories/meta/): posts I've written about this blog

 ## A brief origin story